 Daemon and the City Watch’s Killing Spree

 Daemon is a wild guy.
 And, for some reason, the council thought it would be wise to make him the commander of the City Watch.
 Giving someone like him that kind of power will lead to bloody results.
 And oh does it go back when he rolls up with his Gold Cloak crew and they seek out criminals.
 People lose all sorts of body parts and the City Watch loads the human pieces in a wagon.
 Why?
 To send a clear message about crime and what happens to people who do bad things.
 Yeesh.
+This is one of House of the Dragon‘s most brutal moments.

 The Queen’s Death in Childbirth